jintonic/gears/README.md

 * [simple text][tg] or [GDML][] geometry I/O
   * Fast implementation of [detector geometry](#detector) without C++ programming
   * Create/Change geometry without re-compilation
+  * Turn off data saving in a volume by assigning it a non-positive copy number
   * Turn any volume to a sensitive detector by adding "(S)" in its name
   * Assign optical properties in [Geant4][] plain [text geometry description][tg]
 * Optional optical and hadronic physics